Sennsei/Feather-Query/README.md

 # feather-query
-A lightweight plug.dj script which queries for a user's ID
+A lightweight plug.dj script which queries for a user's ID.